 High functioning individuals who see value in working with a neutral professional to help them achieve their highest level of self-actualization would also be ideal clients for me.
 In addition to my counseling degree, I have been working as a business coach helping individuals and teams reach their highest levels of performance since 2010.
 Some of the tools from coaching can be blended very nicely with counseling, especially for clients who are basically healthy, but who just want some focus on personal growth.

-I feel qualified to work with adult families or couples looking to improve their relationships with each other or their children, but I am currently not seeing children (boys under the age of 16 or young ladies under 18).
+I feel qualified to work with adult families or couples looking to improve their relationships with each other or their children, but I am currently not seeing children (under the age of 18).

 I earned my MA in Counseling in December of 2012 from Lindenwood University, and was selected Professional Counseling Student of the Year.
-I scored near the 90th percentile on the licensure exam.
-I have completed the requirements to be fully licensed as an LPC (Licensed Professional Counselor).
+I scored near the 90th qualifying as a Provisional Licensed Professional Counselor.

-In August of 2013, I started seeing clients at my office in Washington Missouri at 20 East Fifth Street (within the St. Peter’s church building).
-I am not offering Christian Counseling, but am open to discussing spirituality as a part of healing, if clients wish to go there, regardless of faith traditions or beliefs.
+My office is in Washington Missouri at 20 East Fifth Street (within the St. Peter’s church building).
+I am not offering Christian Counseling, but am open to discussing spirituality as a part of percentile on the National Counselor Examination healing, if clients wish to go there, regardless of faith traditions or beliefs.

-Contact me today to see if I can help you.
+Contact me today to see if can help you.